elesto-dao/elesto/docs/Explanation/ADR/adr-001-docs-structure.md

         ├── Tutorial_2/
 ```

-#### Root level documents
+#### Root-level documents

-The following files are required at the repo root level:
+The following files are required at the root level of the project codebase repository:

-- **README.md** - General repo overview to introduce the product and orientate the user.
+- **README.md** - General project overview to introduce the product and orientate the user.
 All README files must follow the best practices outlined in the [GitHub README](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-readmes) guidelines.
 - **TECHNICAL-SETUP.md** - Specific steps on getting started with the repo, can be a link to a tutorial or include the specific action-oriented steps
   - Links to specific tooling setup requirements for development tools, linters, and so on
   - Dependencies such as [pre-commit](https://pre-commit.com/) package manager
   - Building the code
   - Running tests
 - **CONTRIBUTING.md** - Details on how new users can contribute to the project.
 In specific:
   - Committing changes
   - Commit message formats (see [Commit Comments](#commit-comments)
   - Raising PRs
   - Code of Conduct
 - **CODEOWNERS** - Although not part of the documentation itself, a [CODEOWNERS file](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) defines the code maintainers who are responsible for code in a repository and perform quality assurance on comments, PRs, and issues.

 #### Modules

-In line with Cosmos SDK convention (TODO: needs reference), each module contains its relevant documentation:
+To conform to the Cosmos SDK convention, each module contains its relevant documentation:

-- **Module specifications** - A document that outlines state transitions `x/module-name/docs/`
+- **Module specifications** - A document that outlines state transitions `x/module-name/docs/`.
+For the Cosmos SDK documentation convention, see [Updating Documentation](https://github.com/cosmos/cosmos-sdk/blob/main/CONTRIBUTING.md#updating-documentation).
-- **Module-level README.md** e.g. x/module-name/README.md

-README files are classed as reference documentation.
+- **Module-level README.md** - An `x/module-name/README.md` document that is classed as reference documentation.
 Content in module-level README files is descriptive but explanatory.

-Explanations should be part of issues, Pull Requests, and docs/explanation/architecture.
+Explanations are part of issues, pull requests, and docs, explanation, and architecture.

 #### docs/